cfrg/draft-irtf-cfrg-bbs-pseudonyms/DesignIssues.md

 Cons:

-1. Extra communication flow in issuer known PID case (holder to issuer)
+1. Extra communication flow in issuer known PID case (holder to issuer).
+See *mitigation* below.
-2. Extra commitment computation for holder in issuer known PID case compared to previous approach.
+2. Extra commitment computation for holder in issuer known PID case compared to previous approach. *Minor*
 3. Additional proof is needed that revealed PID (issuer known) is in the commitment in the proper place.

+### Simple Issuer Known PID (mitigation)

+In the case of issuer known PID **without** the holder having additional committed messages to sign the issuer can just generate the PID, commitment, and commitment with proof, and use these in the blind BBS sign procedure.
+In order for the holder to  generate the psuedonym proof they only need the  PID and `secret_prover_blind` values  from the issuer.
+Note since "blinding" the commitment isn't really necessary (the issuer  knows the PID) we should be able to set `secret_prover_blind` = 0.
+Hence the information flow can remain as simple as existing approach.

 ## Alternative  Approach 2